DigiScore/digiscore.github.io/pages/digital_syzygies.md

 The goal of *Digital Syzygies* is split between the developmental construction phase, and the realisation event.
 In the developmental construction phase the goal for the musician is to select sound sources that are meaningful to them based on each of the six EEG performance metrics (above).This embeds a individualised sense of ownership with this digital score, and aesthetically contributes to how the work will feel (to them) in the realisation event.
-In the realisation event, each participating musician should concentrate on the emerging soundscape, and be taken on a journey that they are partly constructing and also unable to control.
+In the realisation event, each participating musician should concentrate on the emerging soundscape, and be taken on a journey that they are partly constructing with their unconscious mind and yet are unable to control totally because of the multiple data streams entering the system from other participants.

 **Content**